Climate Water Advocates

 (she/her)

 Taylor Huerta is a Bay-area born and Stockton raised environmental activist with a passion for preserving California’s natural spaces.
 She is a first-generation college student, pursuing degrees in Geography and Environmental Studies at California State University, East Bay.
 In her free time, she likes to go hiking and bake plant-based goodies for her friends and family.
-Taylor is excited to be a part of RTD because she understands the importance of the Sf Bay-Delta to the health and biodiversity of California.
+Taylor is excited to be a part of RTD because she understands the importance of the SF Bay-Delta to the health and biodiversity of California.
 Working with Restore the Delta also allows her to connect with communities all around Stockton.
 Taylor believes that participation and cooperation is the key to fighting environmental injustices within our community, and to maintaining a cleaner and safer environment for all to enjoy.

 (she/her)